The importance of signage beyond wayfinding

 Getting it wrong can be more expensive than you may realise.

-Neglecting proper wayfinding and signage design can prove to be a costly oversight for any organisation.
+Neglecting the significance of wayfinding and signage design can prove to be a costly oversight for any organisation.
 User experience encompasses all interactions between individuals and an organisation in both physical and digital domains, and each of these interactions has the potential to either strengthen or weaken the relationship between the individual and the organisation.
-Despite this critical reality, signage is often treated as an afterthought in project development, even though it plays a pivotal role in shaping the end-user experience.
+Despite this critical reality, signage is often treated as an afterthought in project development, even though it plays a pivotal role in shaping end-user experience in the physical domain.

 In contrast to architecture, interior design, and outdoor landscaping which are recognised as distinct disciplines, wayfinding has historically been overlooked by comparison.
 However, by recognising its importance and integrating it into the design development process, significant value can be unlocked.
 Effective wayfinding strategies and signage design not only enhance user experiences but also contribute to long-term brand loyalty and project success.